Tuning the Magnetic and Electronic Properties of Monolayer VI3 by 3d Transition Metal Doping: A First-Principles Study: Results and discussion

 \subsubsection{Band Structure and Density of States}

 Shown in Figure \ref{fig:figure5} are the band structures of all TM-doped \ch{VI_3} monolayers.
-The band structures divide the eight materials into two groups: non semiconductor spintronic materials and the desirable semiconductor spintronic materials (HMS, HSC, and BMS) according to the definition from Figure \ref{fig:figure1}.
+Based on the band structures, the eight materials are divided into two groups: non-semiconductor spintronic materials and the desirable semiconductor spintronic materials (HMS, HSC, and BMS) according to the definition from Figure \ref{fig:figure1}.